 Knowledge of health promotion and education is desirable as well as an understanding of health and safety issues, health screening stress management and basic first aid.

-Membership of the RCN occupational health nursing forum can provide a useful means of keeping up to date with current developments.
-Also attending occupation health conferences can provide the ideal opportunity to network with nurses currently working within this field.
+Membership of the RCN public health nursing forum can provide a useful means of keeping up to date with current developments.
+Also attending occupational health conferences can provide the ideal opportunity to network with nurses currently working within this field.

 Most NHS organisations advertise vacancies for occupation health nurses through NHS Jobs.